In Houston, the success of Genesys Works is driven by a dedicated board and committed staff.

 Brad Breau, Senior VP & Executive Director, JPMorgan Chase

 Brad Breau is an Executive Director for JPMorgan Chase (a leading global financial services company) in Houston, Texas, where he has served since 2003 focusing on investment banking and information technology.
 Prior to that, Brad worked for Accenture (an international management consulting and technology services firm) from 1993 until 2003.
 He was with Accenture for 10 years where he held management positions focused on Accenture's Energy industry group serving upstream, downstream and oil service companies.
 Brad also resides as a Director of Father's Joy (a not-for-profit organization for families with children diagnosed with a disability).

-Tracy Carmen-Jones most recently served as Vice President of Alternative Channels at Reliant Energy.
+Prior to her current role at WaterLight Group, Tracy Carmen-Jones most recently served as Vice President of Alternative Channels at Reliant Energy.
 She was responsible for influencing residential and commercial sales with Builders, Multifamily Properties, Realtors and New Channel opportunities.
 In the Community Affairs area, she worked with organizations and community leaders to empower and enhance communities in Houston, DFW, Corpus Christi and other Texas areas served by Reliant Energy.
 She also managed programs and events that focus on improving human quality of life and care for communities where employees live and work.
 Prior to Reliant, Tracy was Director of Compaq Computer's Direct Business, responsible for generating awareness, demand and purchase of computers and related equipment.

 Marian Davenport, Executive Director, Genesys Works - Houston